The Basque Country: one of the best places in the world to watch the total solar eclipse on 12 August 2026

 Where to watch it in the Basque Country

 The key detail of this eclipse is that it happens at sunset, with the sun very low on the horizon.
-You need a clear view to the west — no hills, buildings or trees blocking the way.
+You need a clear view to the northwest or west — no hills, buildings or trees blocking the way.

 If you want to discover this coastline from the sea, this boat tour along the Basque cliffs is not to be missed.